-- 1. To review or investigate any other matters referred to the finance and resources committee by the board. - 2.
+- To review or investigate any other matters referred to the finance and resources committee by the board. - 2.
 To confirm that the chief finance officer has relevant accountancy qualifications and that they maintain professional development. - 3.
 To draw any significant recommendations and matters of concern to the attention of the Board. - 4.
+Report any identified risks to Audit & Risk Committee for consideration - 5.
 To approve any policies as delegated by the Trust board.